Chart Color Schemes

 Bruny Island - Kettering ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bruny Island-Kettering had a cultural diversity index below average, with 79.3% of its population born in Australia, 89.1% being citizens, and 94.9% speaking English only at home.
-Christianity was the predominant religion, comprising 33.3% of the population.
-While Judaism's representation was similar to the rest of Tasmania at 0.1%, there were notable overrepresentations in certain ethnic groups: Dutch (1.9%), French (0.8%), and Welsh (0.7%) compared to their regional percentages of 1.7%, 0.5%, and 0.6% respectively.
+Bruny Island-Kettering had a cultural diversity below average, with 79.3% of its population born in Australia and 89.1% being citizens.
+English was spoken at home by 94.9%.
+Christianity was the main religion, comprising 33.3% of the population.

 Frequently Asked Questions - Diversity